A2Hackathon/see-through/README.md

-# Hophacks - Loved Ones Assistive App
+# See Through

-An Expo React Native prototype that stores familiar-person profiles, verifies faces, detects selected objects, and provides concise spoken feedback for image verification.
-OpenGlass snapshots are analyzed about every 5 seconds.
-Snowflake Cortex turns those structured detections into spoken cues, daily-pattern memory, and family alerts.
-Photos never leave the laptop.
+An Expo React Native app that recognizes familiar faces, detects obstacles, and speaks concise guidance for people who are blind or visually impaired.
+OpenGlass snapshots are analyzed about every 5 seconds; Snowflake Cortex turns detections into spoken cues, daily-pattern memory, and family alerts.
+Camera photos never leave the laptop.

 ## Getting started